 Hi my name is Erik and I am a third year biology major with a minor in global environmental sustainability.
 I spent the Fall of 2019 in southern Patagonia through the SFS Chile program where I studied climate change, ecology, and social dimensions of conservation,and would be glad to talk to anyone about potential study abroad experiences!
 I love spending time outside and taking pictures of the beautiful world that surrounds us.
 My primary interests are climate change, sustainable livelihoods, and trees.
 I am more than happy to talk with anyone about plants or sustainability.
 I also love spending time at US National Parks.

-These are our lead Colorado Natural Science Learning Community Staff.
+These are our lead College of Natural Sciences Learning Community Staff.

 Learning Community Director

 I didn’t have a linear path to this career.
 I started with a major in international affairs as an undergraduate at Northern Arizona University.
 After having a perspective-shifting experience in Kenya, I decided I wanted to have a more tangible way to make a difference- through the lens of science and medicine.
 When I returned to the US, I started working in a cancer genetics lab as an undergrad and quickly learned that the health inequities I witnessed in Kenya also exist in the US.
 While completing I master’s in molecular biology, I found a passion for teaching science as a National Science Foundation Graduate Fellow in K-12 Education.
 Working on the Navajo and Hopi reservations teaching middle school, my awareness of inequities grew beyond access to healthcare and I became passionate about access to education, and to revamping how our educational systems are structured.
 I started working in higher education while living in Hidalgo, Mexico, where I was a Fulbright Scholar at the Universidad Autonoma del Estado de Hidalgo.
 In April 2015, I started in my role with the College of Natural Sciences where I am grateful to be able to continue learning about myself and other perspectives every day.